JiggerF/be-test/README.md

 2. Handlers completed: getPayment, createPayment
 3. Unit test coverage: Postive and Negative Flows
 4. Dokerised Integration test coverage: incomplete
-- Integration tests to call the handler which writes data into Dockerised dynamoDB.
-Maybe some helper functions to interact with DB to verify records
+- Integration tests where a client calls payment handler.
+The handler then interacts with dockerised dynamo DB for record insert and read.

 ---